Workers Compensation EMR

 Businesses operating less than three years typically get the industry average EMR which is 1.0.
 Having an industry-average EMR is good for businesses.

-How Low Can Workers Comp EMR Go?
+How Low Can Workers Compensation EMR Go?

 There is no specific data on how low can workers’ comp go as every business has different risks and liabilities.
 EMR acts as a loss claims incentive.
 Businesses must aim to get an EMR lower than the average.